jmainpri/move3d-launch/README.md

 The variables should contain the paths to the folders, executable and libraries.

-You can then install the assets alongside move3d-launch:
+You can now clone the assets next to move3d-launch:

     git clone https://github.com/jmainpri/move3d-assets.git assets